KittyGiraudel/site/_posts/2013-04-30-css-aha-moment.md

   - thoughts
 ---

-I’d like to share with you my CSS "Aha moment".
-The "Aha moment" is when some day, in the very back of your head, two neurons get in touch and all of the sudden things become clear as crystal.
+I’d like to share with you my CSS “Aha moment”.
+The “Aha moment” is when some day, in the very back of your head, two neurons get in touch and all of the sudden things become clear as crystal.

 I think mine was like two years ago or something and since then my CSS has been better than ever.
 I don’t really remember how it came up, but suddenly I understood that **absolutely all elements on a page are rectangles**.